Usher Reportedly Injured in Las Vegas Dustup With Chris Brown

 Hate in This Club

-TMZ posted the following video, taken just as the celebration took a wrong turn…
+TMZ posted the following video just as the celebration took a wrong turn.

 Eyewitnesses told TMZ that Usher went after them, boarding Brown’s tour bus and later emerging with what appeared to be a bloody nose.